 REQ-DPCI-CONFIG-FUN-3 producer of provisioning MnS should have a capability to notify the authorized consumer with the PCI value(s) being selected for NR cell(s).

-REQ-DPCI-CONFIG-FUN-4 producer of fault supervision MnS should have a capability to notify the authorized consumer about the detection or resolution of PCI collision or PCI confusion problems for NR cells.
+REQ-DPCI-CONFIG-FUN-4 producer of provisioning MnS should have a capability to notify the authorized consumer about the resolution of PCI collision or PCI confusion problems for NR cells.

 REQ-DPCI-CONFIG-FUN-5 producer of provisioning MnS should have a capability allowing an authorized consumer to configure or re-configure the PCI list at the PCI configuration function.